Gradient Descent

 I thought I understood gradient descent, but it’s very easy to forget the underlying motivations.
 Like sure, you can just say that you make a gradient update in the direction.

-• That is, we want to get parameters that fit best to an input set of values
+- We want parameters that best fit an input set of values

-• Of course, you can do this easily with Linear Regression, but let’s be fancy and use gradient descent to do parameter updates
+- You can do this easily with Linear Regression, but let’s be fancy and use gradient descent

-We define our loss function as the squared error:
+We define our loss as the squared error:

-We want to update parameters is updated based on the gradient to minimize our loss.
-The update would be simply
+We update parameters based on the gradient to minimize the loss:

 So we have the following two functions:

-We apply the chain rule to apply a partial derivative gradient
+We apply the chain rule to compute the partial derivatives:

 I was having trouble visualizing gradient descent updates.
-Like if you plot your function, and observations are just points, you’re actually looking at a different gradient points.
+Like if you plot your function, and observations are just points, you’re actually looking at different gradient points:

-• So the idea is that with gradient descent, if you sample a wide enough variety of points, as you update your gradients, you are going to get closer and closer to points that represent the function
+- With gradient descent, if you sample a wide enough variety of points, as you update your gradients you get closer and closer to points that represent the function

 I’m having trouble visualizing this.
 Ahh actually I can see it